 From that time onward, Adele dedicated her life to catechetical mission work.
 She traveled a 50-mile radius on foot to serve local families and teach children about the Catholic faith.
 At the site of the Marian apparition, Adele’s father built a small twelve-foot chapel, where many pilgrims visited and prayed for Our Lady’s intercession.

 Twelve years after Adele first encountered the Blessed Mother, a great drought beset the Midwest.
 This drought caused the Peshtigo Fire, the worst recorded fire in U.S. history.
 As the fire approached Robinsonville, local families that Adele had served came together at the chapel grounds with their children and livestock to pray the Rosary, beseeching Our Lady to ask Jesus to save them.
 They prayed through the night—and while the fire destroyed the surrounding land, the chapel area and all who had gathered there remained untouched.

-This became the first of many miraculous occurrences through Our Lady of Good Help’s intercession.
+This became the first of many miraculous occurrences through the intercession of Our Lady of Good Help.